Archive-42/redux-docs/md-docs/part-3-data-flow.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Now, try typing in a title and some text, and click "Save Post".
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Now, try typing in a title and some text, and click "Save Post".
 You should see a new item for that post show up in the posts list.

 **Congratulations!
 You've just built your first working React + Redux app!**